dapper-labs-talent/cc_Ajay_Chandramohan_Flow-BlockProcessor/README.md

 In this solution,
 1. We only choose the block which is present at height + 1, in the block list, rest all of the blocks are ignored, even thought its useful for later heights.
 For eg: if blockId:"1millionth" is called at height 1 million for 3 times, when the block height reaches 999,999 this block is *NOT* automatically accepted.
 2. We keep a counter of blockIds, for the blockId whose counter became 3, we accept that block.
 Rest of the blocks at that height are ignore like step 1.
 3. When multiple threads try to update the block at that height, we use a  Write lock to make sure both readers and writers cannot access critical section.
-Even with not using ReadLock for readers, its almost 4.5M per second, so I didnt see a reason to optimize further.
+Even with not using ReadLock for readers, the throughput is 4.5M per second in my laptop, so I didnt see a reason to optimize further.

+### Time and Space complexity
+Time complexity : O(1) for API call, as we only care about the previously accepted block Space complexity: O(N) + O(C), where N is length of the blockchain, C is number of clients attemping to accept blockchain the currentHeight + 1

+### Improvements
+Fairness: This model doesnt guarantee that the first client attempted to publish blockchainID third time gets their block accepted, as context switch can happen.
+To improve fairness we might need a queue based system.

+Scaling to multiple nodes: Synchronization using threads cannot be scaled as distributed system.
+One solution I see is to
+1. use Kafka like queue topic, where multiple nodes can subscribe to the API data, where queues are partitioned by blockchain-id
+2. if any node finds that a certain blockchain-id for relevant height is published 3 times, it makes request to add to the blockchain.
+3. If multiple nodes makes requests at the same time to publish the block ,a consensus algoerithm like Raft is used to decide on which block will be accepted.

 ### How to run
 "go test" should run all the test cases,